NREL/ABSiCE/README.md

 - [License](#license)

 ## Overview
-The **Agent-Based Model (ABM) Circular Economy (CE) Solar photovoltaic (PV)** designed to simulate how social factors influence **end-of-life (EOL)** management decisions.
+The **Agent-Based Model (ABM) Circular Economy (CE) Solar Photovoltaic (PV)** designed to simulate how social factors influence **end-of-life (EOL)** management decisions.

 The model focuses on how agents (people and organization) choose between CE pathways (repair, reuse, and recycling) or linear pathways such as storage or landfilling.

 ABM represents each stakeholder type with its own behavioral attributes, motivations, decisions rules, and interactions.
 This allows the system to exhibit realistic behaviors driven by social influence, peer pressure, policy, infrastructure availability, and perceived risk.

 ## Model Description

 1. **Agents**
-    -  PV owners: Residential or commercial system owners making EOL decisions
+    - Consumers: PV owners
-    -  Installers: Intermediaries influencing owner decisions and logistics
-    -  Manufacturers: Producers of PV panels with varying levels of responsibility under policy settings
+    - Producers: PV manufacturers
-    -  Recyclers: Facilities that process and recover EOL materials
+    - Recyclers: Sells recycled materials and improve its processes
+    - Refurbishers: Deal with used, repaired modules
+    - Regulators: Enforce policy regulations by state

 2. **End-of-Life (EOL) Management options**
     -  Repair: Restore functionality